ArtifexSoftware/mupdf/docs/src/mutool-object-pdf-annotation.rst

         annotation.process(processor);

-    .. |tor_todo| WASM process is not a function and no processor interface exists.
+    ..
+TODO(tor): WASM process is not a function and no processor interface exists.

 .. method:: setAppearance(appearance, state, transform, displayList)